-- 2.2 The school uses its own framework to determine attainment, instead of the national framework. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 The school measures attainment using national curriculum tests.
+In the years 2015 to 2017, the results were above the national average for maintained schools for English and broadly average for mathematics. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.4 The standards relating to the quality of education [paragraphs 1-4] are met.